unidevel-com/unidevel-raspberry-gpio/README.md

 ## Synopsis

-Raspberry PI library for controlling GPIO inputs and outputs.
+Raspberry PI library for controlling GPIO inputs and outputs with minimal interface.

 ## Code Example